Supporting our employees during the COVID-19 crisis

 Wells Fargo has:

-- Changed its short-term disability plan so employees impacted directly with COVID-19 aren’t using paid time off during the seven-day waiting period.
+- Changed its short-term disability plan for U.S.-based employees so employees impacted directly with COVID-19 aren’t using paid time off during the seven-day waiting period.
 In addition, the short-term disability schedule was enhanced.
 Employees with fewer than four years of service will be eligible for four weeks at 100% pay rather than 65% pay.

-- Updated its medical plan to eliminate coinsurance and fully cover the cost of any medically necessary screening and testing for COVID-19 and, for the next 90 days, eliminated cost sharing for medical virtual office visits in most of the medical plans.
+- Updated its U.S. medical plan to eliminate coinsurance and fully cover the cost of any medically necessary screening and testing for COVID-19 and, for the next 90 days, eliminated cost sharing for medical virtual office visits in most of the medical plans.

-- Granted up to five paid business days off after a school system’s closure announcement to hourly employees who can’t work remotely so they can find child care.
+- Granted up to five paid business days off after a school system’s closure announcement to U.S. hourly employees who can’t work remotely so they can find child care.

-- Provided financial support for child care for those with children ages 13 and under, including a new $100 per day reimbursement for eligible employees seeking child care through their own personal networks.
+- Provided financial support for child care for U.S. employees with children ages 13 and under, including a new $100 per day reimbursement for eligible employees seeking child care through their own personal networks.
 The benefit applies to hourly employees as well as salaried employees with a base salary of less than $100,000 who are unable to work from home.

 - Announced it will make cash payments to employees whose roles call for them to serve customers and colleagues in branches, contact centers, and other offices.
 For eligible U.S. employees, starting with the April 17 pay period, it will make payments of $200 per pay period for five pay periods for those with base pay of less than $100,000.
 For eligible international employees, payments and timeframes will vary.